• litigious •

-Word History: Today's word is thinly disguised Latin litigiosus "quarrelsome," the adjective of litigium "quarrel, dispute", the noun from litigare "to quarrel."
-Litigare is a compound of lit- "lawsuit" + ager "to act, do," the root underlying agent and act.
-Of course, you already know that squat comes from this same root via Old French esquatir "to crush, squeeze out," combining es- "out" (Latin ex-) + quatir "to flatten."
-Quatir descended from coactus, the past participle of Latin coager "to compress".
-This verb is made up of co "together" plus the same verb mentioned above, ager "to act, do."
+Word History: Today's word is thinly disguised Latin litigiosus "quarrelsome", the adjective of litigium "quarrel, dispute", the noun from litigare "to quarrel".
+Litigare is a compound of lit- "lawsuit" + agere "to act, do", the root underlying agent and act.
+Quatere "to batter, squash" descended from coactus, the past participle of Latin coger "to crowd, assemble".
+This verb is made up of co "together" plus the same verb mentioned above, ager "to act, do".
+Of course, squat comes from this same root via Old French esquatir "to crush, squeeze out", combining es- "out" (Latin ex-) + quatere "to shake, agitate".
 (We never quarrel with Katy Brezger's choice of words.
-We thank her for suggesting yesterday's and today's Good Words.)
+We thank her for suggesting today's Good Words.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!